BVengo/stream-status/README.md

 # Stream Status
 This is a basic minecraft datapack, allowing players to indicate if they are recording or not.
 It also updates based on if a player is AFK or not.
 As another feature, it displays coloured names based on which dimension the player is in.

+Use the command `/trigger recording` for the red dot, and `/trigger afk` for the gray dot.
+Note that the AFK dot will appear automatically after 5 minutes of no activity.

 | Status    | Colour    |
 |-----------|-----------|
 | Overworld | Green     |